Particular/docs.particular.net/samples/serializers/bson/sample.md

 snippet: config

-## Diagnostic Mutator
+## Diagnostic mutator

-A helper that will Write out the contents of any incoming message.
+A helper that will write out the contents of any incoming message.

 snippet: mutator